WiMoVE-OSS/docs/docs/architecture/index.md

 ![Overlay Networks after Roaming](../images/architecture/after_roam.png)

-We can also create a diagram of BGP peerings where the black lines are iBGP peerings:
+We can also create a diagram of iBGP peerings:

 ![BGP peerings](../images/architecture/bgp_peerings.png)